How long has Lyme disease been around?

-Scientists seemed to have opened Pandora’s box with the discovery of Lyme disease.
-We now know ticks were present millions of years ago and that Borrelia spirochete have been infecting humans for thousands of years.
-We also now know, whether through accidental discovery or direct research, that a single tick can carry multiple infectious agents and thus transmit various diseases.
+Ever wonder how long Lyme disease has been around?
+Well, scientists now know that ticks were present millions of years ago and that the Borrelia spirochete has been infecting humans for thousands of years.
+We also now know that a single tick can harbor multiple infectious agents and thus have the ability to transmit various diseases, including Lyme disease.

 Poinar found spirochete-like cells of Palaeoborrelia dominicana in one of four ticks (Amblyomma sp.) preserved in the amber.
 He could not, however, “attempt to analyze the ancient DNA to confirm whether or not the bacterium is related to modern Borrelia because those tests would destroy the specimen,” says Nature reporter Rachel Nuwer.
 “But the bacteria’s morphology and its location within the tick’s alimentary tract indicate that it probably has ties to those notorious pathogens.”